Simulation of Reflected Brownian motion on two dimensional wedges: Introduction

 \section{Introduction}

-The objective of the present article is to provide exact formulas and algorithms for the simulation of a normally reflected two-dimensional and correlated Brownian motion starting at $ x_0\in\mathbb{R}^2$ and with a constant drift $b \in \mathbb{R}^2$.
+The objective of the present article is to provide exact formulas and algorithms for the simulation of a normally reflected two-dimensional Brownian motion starting at $ x_0\in\mathbb{R}^2$.

-The reflected process will be denoted by $X\equiv (X_t)_{t\in [0,T]}$ and the domain of reflection will be a wedge $\mathcal{D}$, i.e. a subset of $\mathbb{R}^2$ delimited by two (non parallel) lines, so as to give Monte Carlo methods for the estimation of

-where $f : \mathcal{D} \rightarrow \mathbb{R}$ is a measurable function such that $f(X_T) \in L^1$ and $T>0$ is the finite time horizon.
-Our first goal is to obtain an explicit formula for the density of this random vector (see Theorem \ref{th:2}).
+The reflected process is denoted by $X\equiv (X_t)_{t\in [0,T]}$ and the domain of reflection is a wedge $\mathcal{D}$, i.e. a subset of $\mathbb{R}^2$ delimited by two (non parallel) lines, so as to give Monte Carlo methods for the estimation of $\mathbb{E}^{x_0}[f(X_T)]$, where $f : \mathcal{D} \rightarrow \mathbb{R}$ is a measurable function such that $f(X_T) \in L^1$ and $T>0$ is the finite time horizon.
+Our first goal is to obtain an explicit formula for the density of $ X_t $ (see Theorem \ref{Rformula_alpha_pi_m}).
 Unfortunately, this formula involves oscillating infinite sums of Bessel functions.
 Instead of directly computing these sums, we propose an alternative simulation method which uses an extension of the reflection principle in two dimensions for a particular type of wedges with angle $\pi/m$, $m \in \mathbb{N}$.
-As a first step, we obtain a simulation method for
+As a first step, we obtain a simulation method for $ \mathbb{E}^{x_0}[ f(W_{T \wedge \tau})]$, where $W=(W_t)_{t\geq 0}$ is a two-dimensional Brownian motion and $ \tau $ stands for the first time the process $ W $ touches the boundary of the wedge $\mathcal{D}$.
+Applying the methodology for the stopped process recursively one obtains an algorithm for the reflected process $ X $.
+The algorithms we present here rely on an idea which has links to the rectangle method \cite{lejay2006}: we include a smaller wedge of angle $\pi/m$ inside the first wedge and simulate the exit from the smaller wedge.